You’re Not Alone

 4. You work at weird times of the day.

 When the kids are in bed.
 In the morning before your day job.
 You’re out of sync with the usual rhythms of daily life.
-The 9 to 5 is a foreign country to you.
+The idea that your working day stops at 5pm is laughable.

 5. You have to do stuff you’re not comfortable with.